meeber/titor/README.md

 1. `npm run setup`

-# Code
+# Write Code

-Write your code in `/src` using the latest ECMAScript features.
+Write your code in `src/` using the latest ECMAScript features.

-The Titor setup script creates a barebones `/src/index.js` with a default export named after your package.
+The Titor setup script creates a barebones `src/index.js` with a default export named after your package.
 This is your **package export**.

 Your **package export** is served to consumers who import your package, and is exposed as a global variable via your browser bundles.
 It can be of any type but is typically an object, function, or ES6 class.

-# Tests
+# Write Tests

-Write your tests in `/test` using the latest ECMAScript features.
+Write your tests in `test/` using the latest ECMAScript features.

-The Titor setup script creates a barebones `/test/index.js`.
-This test file should only test your **package export**.
+The Titor setup script creates a barebones `test/index.js`.
+This file should only test your **package export**.
 It shouldn't import source files nor perform unit tests on code that's not exposed by your **package export**.

-Your `/test/index.js` file is used by Titor when testing your source, your builds, and your browser bundles.
+Your `test/index.js` file is used by Titor when testing your source, your builds, and your browser bundles.
 In each case, the Titor test script will automatically register your **package export** as a global.
 Don't import it manually.

 If you'd like to unit test other source files, create additional test files in `test/`.
 These tests will only be run when testing your source; not when testing builds or bundles.
 However, these tests will be considered when calculating test coverage.

-# Usage
+# Scripts

 - `npm run build`:
     1. Optionally run all of your tests against `src/`